Alberto Botía

-Alberto Tomás Botía Rabasco ([alˈβeɾto βoˈti.a raˈβasko]; born 27 January 1989) is a Spanish professional footballer who plays as a central defender for Saudi Arabian club Al Wehda FC.
+Alberto Tomás Botía Rabasco ([alˈβeɾto βoˈti.a raˈβasko]; born 27 January 1989) is a Spanish professional footballer who plays as a centre-back for Super League Greece club A.E.
+Kifisia.

 He made 140 La Liga appearances, mostly for Sporting de Gijón but also Sevilla, Elche and one for Barcelona, where he started his career.
 Additionally, he spent four years with Olympiacos, winning the Super League Greece three times.

 Club career

 Barcelona

 Botía was born in Alquerías, Region of Murcia.
-Aged just eight years old he began playing for CD Beniel, soon joining neighbours Real Murcia and remaining there for three years.
-In 2003 he moved to FC Barcelona, being inserted into its B team after a further three seasons.
+Aged just eight years old he began playing for Beniel, soon joining neighbours Real Murcia and remaining there for three years.
+In 2003 he moved to Barcelona, being inserted into its B team after a further three seasons.

 In late May 2009 Botía, alongside fellow youth graduate Marc Muniesa, was first called to the main squad for a UEFA Champions League match against Manchester United.
 He made his official debut on the 30th, coming on as a second-half substitute for Gerard Piqué in the final game of the campaign, a 1–1 away draw against Deportivo de La Coruña.

 Sporting Gijón

 On 14 July 2009, Botía was sent to fellow La Liga club Sporting de Gijón on a season-long loan.
 A regular starter throughout his first year in the top tier, he decided to extend his stay with the Asturians in a four-year deal, with Barcelona keeping a buy-back clause for the first three.

-Botía scored his first top-flight goal on 12 September 2010, opening a 2–0 home win over RCD Mallorca.
+Botía scored his first top-flight goal on 12 September 2010, opening a 2–0 home win over Mallorca.
 On 14 November, he was sent off in the last minute of a 1–0 loss to Real Madrid also at El Molinón for a foul on Cristiano Ronaldo.

 Sevilla

-On 8 August 2012, following Sporting's relegation, Botía signed with Sevilla FC for a fee believed to be in the region of €3 million.
+On 8 August 2012, following Sporting's relegation, Botía signed with Sevilla for a fee believed to be in the region of €3 million.
 He was brought in with the help of the Doyen Group, an Anglo-Portuguese investment firm.
-He made his official debut for his new team 18 days later, playing the second half of a 1–1 away draw against Granada CF.
+He made his official debut for his new team 18 days later, playing the second half of a 1–1 away draw against Granada.

 On 23 February 2013, Botía put the visitors ahead at former side Barcelona, but in an eventual 2–1 loss.
-For the 2013–14 campaign, after 25 official appearances for the Andalusian team, he was loaned to Elche CF alongside teammates Manu del Moral and Miroslav Stevanović.
+For the 2013–14 campaign, after 25 official appearances for the Andalusian team, he was loaned to Elche alongside teammates Manu del Moral and Miroslav Stevanović.

-Botía's spell at the Estadio Martínez Valero ended prematurely on 3 May 2014, when he was ejected for kicking the ball at a Málaga CF player in a 0–1 home defeat and then confronted the referee, earning him a two-match suspension.
+Botía's spell at the Estadio Martínez Valero ended prematurely on 3 May 2014, when he was ejected for kicking the ball at a Málaga player in a 0–1 home defeat and then confronted the referee, earning him a two-match suspension.